-Statement Description Tags startup-notify-rate zone, transfer Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. statistics-channels Specifies the communication chan- nels to be used by system adminis- trators to access statistics information on the name server. logging statistics-file Specifies the pathname of the file where the server appends statistics, when using rndc stats. server, logging stderr Directs the logging channel output to the server's standard error stream. logging streams-per-connection Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection. server, query suffix Defines trailing bits for mapped IPv4 address bits in dns64 . query synth-from-dnssec Enables support for RFC 8198 , Ag- gressive Use of DNSSEC-Validated Cache. dnssec syslog Directs the logging channel to the system log. logging tcp-advertised-timeout Sets the timeout value (in millisec- onds) that the server sends in re- sponses containing the EDNS TCP keepalive option. query tcp-clients Specifies the maximum number of si- multaneous client TCP connections accepted by the server. server continues on next nade
+Statement Description Tags stale-refresh-time Sets the time window for the return of "stale" cached answers before the next attempt to contact, if the name servers for a given zone are not re- sponding. query, server startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer, zone statistics-channels Specifies the communication chan- nels to be used by system adminis- trators to access statistics information on the name server. logging statistics-file Specifies the pathname of the file where the server appends statistics, when using rndc stats. logging, server stderr Directs the logging channel output to the server's standard error stream. logging streams-per-connection Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection. query, server suffix Defines trailing bits for mapped IPv4 address bits in dns64 . query synth-from-dnssec Enables support for RFC 8198 , Ag- gressive Use of DNSSEC-Validated Cache. dnssec syslog Directs the logging channel to the system log. logging continues on next nade